Rock and Roll Girls: Reception

 Although less successful on the charts than Fogerty's previous single from Centerfield, "The Old Man Down the Road" which peaked at #10, "Rock and Roll Girls" reached the Top 20 on the Billboard Hot 100, peaking at #20.
-It performed better on the Billboard Mainstream Rock chart, peaking at #5.
-It performed better in Canada reaching #16 and it performed even better in Austria, reaching #10.
+It performed better on the Billboard Mainstream Rock chart, peaking at #5, as well as in Canada, reaching #16, and in Austria, reaching #10.

 Lawsuit

 Fogerty used "Rock and Roll Girls" (as well as "Centerfield") as an example of how songs evolve in his defense in a lawsuit brought against him by Fantasy Records.
 Fantasy Records owner Saul Zaentz claimed that the refrain of "The Old Man Down the Road" was the same as that from a Creedence Clearwater Revival song, "Run Through the Jungle."
 Although Fogerty had written "Run Through the Jungle" Fantasy Records and Zaentz owned the copyright.
 Fogerty used progressive versions of "Rock and Roll Girls" as it was being developed to demonstrate how many blues songs are similar because they are based on the same 5-note pentatonic scale, but that they incorporate small variations.